Dealing with the Devil

-On this sunny day in May 2007, the NCGS got a preview of an ambitious CalTrans project which is scheduled for completion in 2011: construction of twin tunnels, each 4,200 feet long, plus a 1,000-foot bridge which together will circumvent the geologically unstable Devil’s Slide area of Highway 1 between Pacifica and Montara.
+On this sunny day, the NCGS got a preview of an ambitious CalTrans project which is scheduled for completion in 2011: construction of twin tunnels, each 4,200 feet long, plus a 1,000-foot bridge which together will circumvent the geologically unstable Devil’s Slide area of Highway 1 between Pacifica and Montara.

-Grant Wilcox, Senior Engineering Geologist, CalTrans, lead off this trip with a presentation about the history of the region and current activities on the project.
-He reviewed the basic geology of the area, some of the many landslides and rockslides that have occurred along the roadway, various alternatives that had been proposed to deal with the area and described the tunnel and bridge project now underway.
+Grant Wilcox, Senior Engineering Geologist, CalTrans, led off with a presentation about the history of the region and current activities on the project.
+He reviewed the basic geology of the area, some of the many landslides and rockslides that have occurred along the roadway, various alternatives that had been proposed to deal with the area, and the tunnel and bridge project now underway.

 1995 Slide Area; View to North

 The roadbed had dropped by several feet and there was concern that an entire lane will fall into the ocean, as happened in 1980.
 This was not an easy repair as the slide seen is actually a slide within a slide within a slide.
 At that time it was not possible to cut back further into the slope, or to build a bridge over the active slide area.
 The road remained closed for over five months while CalTrans cleared the area and essentially stitched together the edge of the mountain using concrete “whalers” attached to tiebacks.
 A similar repair was required in 2006, this time using much deeper, 150-foot tiebacks.

 We then donned hardhats and safety vests at the CalTrans construction trailer in Pacifica and carpooled to the slide area to get a firsthand view of the work that Grant described.